Scalar and vector gauges unification in de Sitter ambient space formalism: Introduction

-It is worth mentioning that among these four types of massless fields, only the spins $1$ and $\frac{3}{2}$ are invariant under the conformal transformation.
-The two others, the spins $0$ and $2$, which are directly related to the dS quantum geometry, are not conformally invariant.
+It is worth mentioning that among these four types of massless fields, only the spins $1$ and $\frac{3}{2}$ are invariant under the conformal transformation \cite{berotata,fatata}.
+The two others, the spins $0$ and $2$, which are directly related to the quantum dS geometry, are not conformally invariant.
 This conformal invariant symmetry breaking may be a source of mass generation in the early universe.
+By considering the mmc scalar field as a conformal sector of the metric \cite{anmamo}, the geometric connection role of this field can be better understood.

 The organization of the paper is as follows.
-In section \ref{notations}, after introducing our notations, we develop our scalar gauge model in section \ref{toymod}.
-Then the scalar-spinor interaction Lagrangian density is calculated.
-In section \ref{svu}, the scalar-vector gauge unification is presented.
-Finally, the physical interpretation of the scalar gauge field and constant five-vector field are discussed, and it will be compared with the other model.
-We discuss our results and perspectives in section \ref{conclu}.
+After introducing the notations in Section \ref{notations}, we develop our scalar gauge model in Section \ref{toymod}, and the scalar-spinor interaction Lagrangian density is calculated.
+Section \ref{svu} presents the unification of scalar and vector gauge fields and will be compared with the other model.
+The physical interpretation of the scalar gauge field and its relation with the quantum dS geometry are discussed in Section \ref{sum}.
+We conclude our discussion and perspective in Section \ref{conclu}.
+We will provide some explanations on the dS algebra and the quantum dS geometry in the appendix \ref{A}.
+In appendix \ref{B}, the classical point of view on quantum theory is presented.